Cycle Time

 The Cycle Time metric is an indicator of an organization's development velocity.

-The Cycle Time indicates an organization's development velocity.
-The Cycle Time is the sum of four metrics, each of these metrics corresponding to a stage in the software development process:
+Cycle Time indicates an organization's development velocity.
+It is the sum of four metrics, each corresponding to a stage in the software development process:

 3180